FindMySchool LogoFindMySchool

 Flyford Flavell Primary School is a small, mixed village primary near Worcester, with a published capacity of 112 and around 110 pupils on roll.
 In a school this size, relationships matter; the external evidence backs that up, with a strong emphasis on pupils feeling safe, behaviour being calm, and staff knowing pupils well.

-Academically, the most recent published KS2 picture is strong, especially at the higher standard.
-In 2024, 79.33% met the expected standard in reading, writing and maths combined, well above the England average of 62%; 35.67% reached the higher standard, compared with 8% nationally.
-(FindMySchool analysis of official data.)
-Alongside this, demand for places is real for a school with a small intake, with 44 applications for 15 offers in the latest Reception entry data provided.
+Academically, the current KS2 picture remains strong.
+In the 2025 dataset, 80% met the expected standard in reading, writing and maths combined, and 20% reached the higher standard.
+Alongside this, demand for places is real for a school with a small intake, with 44 applications for 15 offers in the latest Reception entry data.

 The school’s language is consistently about learning habits rather than just rules.
 A distinctive feature is its “learning powers” approach, with pupils explicitly taught behaviours and mindsets such as Independence, Curiosity, Co-operation, Perseverance, Concentration and Reflection.
 The detail matters here: pupils learn different powers by year group, starting with a smaller set in Reception and building up over time.
 This sort of shared vocabulary can make expectations feel concrete for children, and practical for parents to reinforce at home.